Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: Introduction

 The main goal of this work is to provide an alternative proof of the general result of Bhaskar and Song~\cite{BhaskarSong2012} that yields deeper insight into the probabilistic structure of the problem.
 Incidentally, this allows us to generalise their result from single-crossover recombination to arbitrary recombination patterns without additional effort.
+While this level of generality may not seem particularly relevant in view of applications where one is mostly concerned with single-crossover, it serves to showcase the power and flexibility of ancestral models for recombination, in the tradition of~\cite{bb,haldane,recoreview}.

-Inspired by the argument in~\cite{JenkinsFearnheadSong2015}, based on an \emph{untyped} version of the ARG, the main difference and major novelty of this work is the introduction of a \emph{typed} version of the ARG which we encode as a Markov process taking values in the finite point measures on the type space.
+Inspired by the argument in~\cite{JenkinsFearnheadSong2015}, which was based on an \emph{untyped} version of the ARG, the main difference is that we will rely on a \emph{typed} version of the ARG; an important tool is its efficient description as a Markov process with values in the finite point measures on the type space.
+Such typed coalescents have been investigated for population evolving under general genic selection~\cite{EtheridgeGriffiths2009}, also in the large-population limit with asymptotically infinite offspring variance~\cite{EtheridgeGriffithsTaylor2010}.
+For a nice monograph on measure-valued population processes and their duals, see~\cite{DawsonGreven2014}.
+The major novelty of our approach is that rather than assigning fixed types to the ancestral lineages, we introduce a notion of \emph{fuzzy types} that will allow us to track the multitude of possible ancestral types that lead to a given sample.

 The rest of the paper is organised as follows.
 To make the presentation as self-contained as possible, we start by recalling the ARG and the associated \emph{sampling-distribution}.
 In Section \ref{sec:marg}, we describe the typed, measure-valued ARG, along with a version for infinitely strong recombination.
 In Section~\ref{sec:coupling}, we couple these two processes and derive the first-order correction in terms of the single-site sampling distributions and probabilities of certain events in this coupling.
 These probabilities are evaluated in Section~\ref{sec:taming} via an elementary inclusion-exclusion argument, which ultimately leads to the formula given in~\cite{BhaskarSong2012}.